Updated through October 6, 2019

-2019 (Columbus): Josh Williams has made nine regular-season appearances (five starts at centerback, three starts at right back) in 2019.
+2019 (Columbus): Josh Williams made 16 regular-season appearances (12 starts at centerback, three at rightback) in 2019 and scored two goals.
 He made his 2019 regular-season debut in a home match against Atlanta United (March 30).
 Williams played all 90 minutes and helped the Club record its third shutout of the 2019 regular season.
 Williams recorded his first goal - a game winning goal - of the 2019 season during the 42nd minute of a home match against the New England Revolution (April 6).
 Williams returned to the starting lineup and played all 90 minutes of a home contest against D.C.
 United (April 24).
-Williams made two consecutive starts for the Black & Gold, playing all 90 minutes, during a home contest against the LA Galaxy (May 8) and during a road contest at Minnesota United FC (May 18).
-Williams made a substitute appearance in the 43rd minute of a road contest at the Colorado Rapids, coming in for Hector Jimenez.
-Williams returned to the starting lineup during a home contest against New York City FC (June 1) and played all 90 minutes.
+Williams made two consecutive starts for the Black & Gold, playing all 90 minutes, during a home contest against the LA Galaxy (May 8) and a road contest against Minnesota United FC (May 18).
+Williams made a substitute appearance in the 43rd minute of a road contest at the Colorado Rapids (May 25), coming in for Hector Jimenez.
+He started and played 75 minutes of a home contest against New York City FC (June 1).
+Williams returned to the starting XI for the Black & Gold and recorded two consecutive starts against the Seattle Sounds (July 6) and during a road contest against Orlando City SC (July 13).
+He returned to the starting lineup and recorded his second goal of the 2019 regular-season during a home contest against the Montreal Impact (July 20).
+He returned to the starting lineup in a home match against Toronto FC (August 17) and in a road contest against FC Cincinnati (August 25).
+Williams started in Crew SC's final two regular-season matches against the Philadelphia Union (September 29( and Toronto FC (October 6).
 He did not make an appearance in the 2019 Lamar Hunt U.S. Open Cup.

 2018 (Columbus): Josh Williams made 21 regular-season appearances (16 starts as a centerback) for Crew SC this season.
 He came in as a substitute in the 46th minute in a home match against D.C.
 United (March 24), and he played 89 minutes in his first start of the 2018 regular season against the Chicago Fire (April 7), before making two more consecutive starts.
 Williams returned to the starting lineup and played all 90 minutes in a road match against Seattle Sounders FC (May 5) and in a home match against the Chicago Fire (May 12), helping Crew SC register shutouts in both matches.
 He came in as a substitute in a road match against the New England Revolution (May 19), making his 100th regular-season appearance for Crew SC.
 Williams returned to the starting lineup in a road match against Sporting Kansas City (May 27) and was named to MLSSoccer.com’s Team of the Week for his efforts.
 He also started in the following two home matches against Toronto FC (June 2) and the New York Red Bulls (June 9).
 He did not make an appearance in a road match against Los Angeles FC (June 23) or a home match against Real Salt Lake (June 30) after being listed as questionable with a concussion.
 Williams started in an international friendly at home against Costa Rican side Deportivo Saprissa (July 3), scoring a goal in the 32nd minute.
 He started in regular-season action in consecutive matches from a road match against the LA Galaxy (July 7) to a road match against the New York Red Bulls (July 28).
 He returned to the starting lineup in a road match against the Chicago Fire (August 23).
 Williams made a substitute appearance in a home match against New York City FC (September 1) and in a road match against the Portland Timbers (September 19).
 He returned to the starting lineup in a home match against the Colorado Rapids (September 22).
 Williams made a substitute appearance in a home match against the Philadelphia Union (September 29).
 He returned to the starting lineup in a road match against the Montreal Impact (October 6).
 Williams made one appearance (one start) for Crew SC in the Audi 2018 MLS Cup Playoffs.
 He started in an Eastern Conference Semifinals home match against the New York Red Bulls (November 4).
 Williams did not make an appearance in the 2018 Lamar Hunt U.S. Open Cup.